 How do I make an appeal?

-If you disagree with an assessment in a Warranty Assessment Report, contact Tarion to request a Decision Letter.
+If you disagree with an assessment in a Conciliation Assessment Report, contact Tarion to request a Decision Letter.
 The Decision Letter will provide reasons for the warranty assessments that you wish to challenge.

 Next, you must file a Notice of Appeal and pay a filing fee to LAT within 30 days from receiving the Decision Letter.